 Pickerel Weed

-In the home water garden, pickerel weed will complement waterlilies by adding texture, height, and a harmonious flower.
+In the home water garden, pickerel weed will complement waterlilies by adding texture, height, and long-lasting flowers.

 Characteristics

 Pickerel weed grows in shallow water no more than a foot deep.
-Shiny green lance-shaped leaves emerge in the spring from below the water and eventually grow to 3-5 feet above the surface.
-Purple-blue 3 to 4 inch long flower spikes can be seen several weeks after the appearance of foliage.
+Shiny green, lance-shaped leaves emerge in the spring from below the water and eventually grow to 3-5 feet above the surface.
+Purple-blue flower spikes can be seen several weeks after the appearance of foliage.
+Although uncommon, the flowers can also be white or pink.
 Each flower spike holds numerous tubular purple flowers.
 Individual flowers last only a day, but this repeat bloomer can be enjoyed from spring through fall.

 Beyond its visual allure, pickerel weed serves an important ecological purpose.
-The submerged portion, as with all aquatic plants, provides a habitat for the micro- and macro invertebrates that ultimately become a food source for fish, amphibians, ducks, and reptiles.
+The submerged portion, as with all aquatic plants, provides a habitat for the micro- and macroinvertebrates that ultimately become a food source for fish, amphibians, ducks, and reptiles.
 Additionally, as aquatic plants die and decompose, bacteria and fungi break down the plant matter; the resulting detritus is food for many aquatic invertebrates.
-On top of that, the flowers are known to attract butterflies and the seeds are a tasty treat for ducks, making this plant a water garden winner.
+On top of that, the flowers are known to attract butterflies and the seeds are a tasty treat for birds, making this plant a water garden winner.
+Ducks will actually consume the entire plant!

 Planting and Care